[Updated 21 July 2022 with additional resources]

 - Transgender Resources from GLAAD

-- Trans + Gender Identity from The Trevor Project
+- Understanding Gender Identities from The Trevor Project

 - “Why What JK Rowling Said is Transphobic“ by Katy Montgomerie is just one example of many essays and articles discussing the harm caused by such hateful messages.